sailfish009/goodvibes/HACKING.md

 [GSettings][] is part of GLib, and is the component in charge of handling the application settings.
 If Goodvibes is not installed, launching it will fail because GSettings doesn't find the schema file.
 So you need to tell the schema location explicitly, using an environment variable.

-	# Export once and for all
 	export GSETTINGS_SCHEMA_DIR=./data
-	# Now it works !
 	./src/goodvibes
+	# now it works !

-	# GSettings comes with a nice command-line tool
+GSettings comes with a command-line tool named `gsettings`, as you can guess.
+Here's an example.

 	gsettings monitor com.elboulangero.Goodvibes.Core

 [DConf][] is the backend for GSettings.
 It's possible to play directly with the `dconf` command, therefore by-passing completely GSettings.